edfcbz/task-api-rest-spring-360agency-test/README.md

 * 1 - **Dealer:**
   * 1.0 - GET request for http://localhost:8080/dealer (Show all Dealer registered in the Database)
   * 1.1 - GET request for http://localhost:8080/dealer/{dealerId} (Show the Dealer with id informed and his/her Listing registered in Database)
-  * 1.3 - GET request for http://localhost:8080/dealer/{dealerId}/{listingState} (Show the Dealer with id informed and his/her Listing registered in Database by Listing state)
+  * 1.3 - GET request for http://localhost:8080/dealer/{dealerId}/{listingState} (Show the Dealer with id informed and his/her Listing registered by state)
   * 1.4 - GET request for http://localhost:8080/dealer/name/{dealerName} (Lists all dealers whose names match the given parameter, partially or fully )
   * 1.5 - DELETE request for http://localhost:8080/dealer/{dealerId} (Lists all dealers whose names match the given parameter, partially or fully )
   * 1.5 - UPDATE request for http://localhost:8080/dealer (Update the Dealer informed in  Body section )